acailic/software-interview-prep/topics/design-patterns.md

     </summary>

-Attaching new behaviors to the objects by placing them inside of a wrapper that contains those behaviors
+Attaching new behaviors to the objects by placing them inside of a wrapper that contains those behaviors Decorator pattern is used to implement functionality on an already created object,
 </details>

 ### 14. What is _Facade_ pattern?